ManvendraPSdev/CryptoGuardian/README.md

-## Build a basic version of wallet
+##Develop an essential version of a wallet.